Geography at Newcastle provides a lively environment for both physical and human geography research

 Power, Space, Politics PhD topicsPower, Space, Politics PhD topics

-The past two decades have witnessed the birth of independent republics in former Soviet Central Asia and identity-based struggles in Chinese Central Asia.
-Applications are invited that explore issues relating to nationalism, boundaries and mobilites, ethnicity and cultural politics, international relations and geopolitics, and territorial governance.
+The past two decades have witnessed the birth of independent republics in former Soviet Central Asia and accelerating identity- and rights-based struggles in Chinese Central Asia.
+Applications are invited that explore issues relating to nationalism, boundaries and mobilities, ethnicity and cultural politics, international relations and geopolitics, development and power, and territorial governance.
+We welcome students working with a range of methods, including ethnography and textual analysis.

 Applicants interested in examining everyday expressions of nationalism are invited to get in touch.
 These might consider how nationalism is reproduced (and/or resisted) through everyday representations, practices and rituals.
 Applicants wishing to look at these issues within institutional or domestic spaces of childhood and youth are especially encouraged.